-STEP 4.
-Implement the Code of Ethics and Good Practices in R&I
+Implement the Code of Ethics and Good Practices in R&I Stage 4.

 (See Toolbox Annex 2: Guidance for Creating or Adopting a Code of Ethics and Good Practices in R&I).
-Step 4.

-The ETHNA System's Code of Ethics and Good Practices in R&I (CEGP) is a formal and public Stage 4.2. document that identifies, outlines, and offers reasons for values, principles, and good practices.
-Stage 4.3.
-In addition to support the commitments the organisation adopts to guide research and innovation in an ethical and responsible way.
+The ETHNA System's Code of Ethics and Good Practices in R&I (CEGP) is a formal and public Step 4.2. document that identifies, outlines, and offers reasons for values, principles, and good practices.
+In addition, it is the organization commitment expression to develop and or to fund an ethical and responsible research and innovation.

-STEP 4 Struct STEP 4 Structure: STAGE 4.1.
-Establish the working group STAGE 4.2.
-Develop a map of risks and good practices in R&I STAGE 4.3.
-Identify the aspects to be covered by the CEGP of your organisation STAGE 4.4.
-Make a first draft of an adapted CEGP STAGE 4.5.
-Promote a participatory process to improve the adapted draft of the CEGP STAGE 4.6.
-Develop the final proposal for the adapted CEGP STAGE 4.7.
-Approve the adapted CEGP STAGE 4.8.
-Implement the CEGP STAGE 4.9.
-Propose a process to communicate improvements and/or warnings concerning the CEGP STAGE 4.10.
+STAGE 4 Structure: 4 STEP 4.1.
+Establish the working group STEP 4.2.
+Develop a map of risks and good practices in R&I STEP 4.3.
+Identify the aspects to be covered by the CEGP of your organisation STEP 4.4.
+Make a first draft of an adapted CEGP STEP 4.5.
+Promote a participatory process to improve the adapted draft of the CEGP STEP 4.6.
+Develop the final proposal for the adapted CEGP STEP 4.7.
+Approve the adapted CEGP STEP 4.8.
+Implement the CEGP STEP 4.9.
+Propose a process to communicate improvements and/or warnings concerning the CEGP STEP 4.10.
 Develop the CEGP monitoring indicators

-STAGES TO BE FOLLOWED (always adapt it to the particular features of your organisation):
+STEPS TO BE FOLLOWED (always adapt it to the particular features of your organisation):

-STAGE 4.1.
+STEP 4.1.
 Establish the working group